TehMuffinMoo/qsaf/docs/Installation/How To Deploy QSAF.md

 ### Start/Stop Docker Compose
 Once everything is configured, you can proceed to start the container using `docker compose up` or `docker compose up -d` to start it in daemon mode (in the background).

+!!! warning "Important Note"

+    The QSAF Docker Instance must have Read/Write access to the docker directory.
+If this was created/owned by root, you must also start the container using root/sudo.

+!!! info "Note"

+    When starting the container with Docker Compose, your current directory must be the docker directory where the `compose.yaml` file is located.

 If using daemon mode, you can check the logs as described [here](../../Usage/Log%20Output/).